corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 The following are keys for configuring the Archive Service.

-* `generator` - SQL generator, defaults to vault's database type
+* `generator`: SQL generator, defaults to vault's database type.
-* `driver` - JDBC driver, defaults to vault's database driver
+* `driver`: JDBC driver, defaults to vault's database driver.
-* `source.schema` - Vault schema name, defaults to vault database schema
+* `source.schema`: Vault schema name, defaults to vault database schema.
-* `target.schema` - Backup schema name, optional, indicates that a backup schema should be created
+* `target.schema`: Backup schema name, optional, indicates that a backup schema should be created.
-* `target.url` - Backup schema archive URL, required if a backup schema is used
+* `target.url`: Backup schema archive URL, required if a backup schema is used.
-* `target.user` - Backup schema archive database user, required if a backup schema is used
+* `target.user`: Backup schema archive database user, required if a backup schema is used.
-* `target.password` - Backup schema archive database password, required if a backup schema is used
+* `target.password`: Backup schema archive database password, required if a backup schema is used.

-Passwords can be obfuscated using Corda's Config Obfuscator tool.
+Passwords can be obfuscated using [Corda Configuration Obfuscator tool](../../tools-config-obfuscator.md).

-The following is a sample configuration file
+A sample configuration file follows below:

 ```text
 target: {